 Dancing is a fantastic stress reliever!
 And while you are dancing, sing your heart out!
-You will be surprised at how quickly your start smiling and even laughing.
+You will be surprised at how quickly you start smiling and even laughing.

-You forget that you were feeling overwhelmed and stressed because you are bopping around to your favorite 80s pop song.
+You forget you are overwhelmed and stressed because you are bopping around to your favorite 80s pop song.

 You begin to relive the memories of how that song made you feel when you first heard it.

 Finding the sun during a stressful day can shift your focus.

 I don’t mean standing in front of your office window; I suggest getting your coat on and physically going outside and standing in the sun for a few moments.